flastar-fr/FlaPU2Engine/README.md

   - [x] See memory values
   - [ ] Adapt clock speed
   - [x] See program counter and flags
-  - [x] See current amount of executed instructions
+  - [x] See current number of executed instructions
   - [x] Run / Pause / Stop the program

 ## Examples
-Note that these programs can be hugely optimized, it is just to give you some examples of how to use my assembly language.
+Note that these programs can be hugely optimized.
+It is just to give you some examples of how to use my assembly language.

 In these examples the labels are nammed following this format : ``.<prog name>.<function>`` but this is just the choice I made.
 I could just use the format : ``.<function>`` if I wanted to.
 As long as it starts with a ``.``, you can name a label as you want.

 ### Fibonacci
 r1 is the register result of the program.
-Here : x = 13, F_x = 233
+Here: x = 13, F_x = 233
 ```asm
 define x 13